-The aim of this course is two-folded.
-First, fundamental physics and mathematics in electricity and magnetism are discussed.
+The aim of this course is provide students with knowledge of electromagnetics and its applications in biomedicine.
+Fundamental physics and mathematics in electricity and magnetism are discussed.
 Vector analysis is included.
 Topics on electricity include electric field, Gauss's law, divergence theorem, electric potential, capacitor, dielectrics, Poisson's and Laplace's equations, and work and electrostatic energy.
 Topics on magnetism include magnetic field, Ampere's circuital law, Stokes theorem, magnetic flux, magnetic materials, and Faraday's law.
-Finally, Maxwell equations and transmission lines are explained.
-Second, emphasis is placed on the biological aspects of electromagnetism.
-Sections on biomedical applications of electromagnetism cover the biomedical instrument - linear accelerator (cyclotron, proton treatment facility).
-Sections on bioelectromagnetism and bioelectromagnetics cover electromagnetic fields generated by biological systems and the biological interaction with electromagnetic fields.
+Finally, Maxwell equations and particle accelerators for biomedical treatment are explained.
+Applications of electromagnetics in biomedicine are emphasized and integrated throughout the course.